Types of Deductible Expenses

 This deduction does not apply if you have more than $55,000 in startup costs.

 IRS Reference: Publication 535: Business Start-up and Organizational Costs

 Generally speaking, office supplies refer to those that are used to run day-to-day office activities, such as papers, pens, sticky notes, ink, printing, postage, and delivery services.

 Small business owners can deduct the entire office expense by using write-offs on the cost incurred on the incidental materials and supplies.

 Any expenses directed toward advertising, marketing, and/or promotions are deductible expenses.
 This includes but is not limited to logo creation, printing business cards, website updates, printing costs, and social media marketing.
 Some businesses also use large advertising mediums like billboards and television commercials.

 Business insurance includes any kind of protection required to run a business safely.
-Though the insurance varies based on business type, there are several premiums you can deduct.
-They include policies such as property coverage, employee health insurance, liability insurance, property coverages, and employee compensation.
-(Related Article: Business Insurance)
+Though the insurance varies based on business type, there are several premiums you could deduct, including those for property coverage, employee health insurance, liability insurance, and workers' compensation insurance.

 Business Loan Interest and Bank Fees

 You may be able to deduct interest charged on a business loan, including interest rates, monthly service fees, business banking overdraft costs, and payment processing fees.
 The IRS provides guidelines on what types of loan interest are considered deductible and what types are nondeductible.

 Those with business credit cards can also deduct the convenience fees.